 The Causal Mechanism of Financial Education: Evidence From Mediation Analysis

-This paper uses a field experiment in India with multiple financial education treatments to investigate the causal mechanisms between financial education and financial behavior.
+This paper uses a field experiment in India and mediation analysis to investigate the causal mechanisms between financial education and financial behavior.
 Focusing on the mediating role of financial literacy, we propose a broader definition of financial knowledge that includes three dimensions: numeracy skills, financial awareness, and attitudes towards personal finance.
 We then employ causal mediation analysis to investigate the proportion of the treatment effect that can be attributed to these three channels.
-Strikingly, we find that numeracy does not mediate any effects of financial education on household outcomes.
-For simple financial actions such as budgeting, both awareness and attitudes serve as critical pathways, while for more complex financial activities such as opening a savings account, attitudes play a more prominent role.
-These findings underscore the importance of changing perceptions about financial products and services as a vital mechanism for the success of financial education.
+Strikingly, we find that numeracy does not mediate any effects of financial education on financial outcomes.
+For simple financial actions such as budgeting, both awareness and attitudes serve as pathways, while for more complex financial activities such as opening a savings account, attitudes play a more prominent role---though these patterns appear to be sensitive to confounding.
+We also compare our mediation analysis results to other empirical techniques that have been typically used to study mechanisms, and we discuss how mediation analysis differs from these approaches.

 JEL Classification: C93, D14, G21, O12